thomasaarholt/prism-em.github.io/installation.md

 *Links to binary installers should go here in the future*

 <a name="compiling-mac"></a>
-### Compiling with CMake from the command line on OS X
+### Compiling with `CMake` from the command line on OS X

-*If you prefer a graphical approach, you can use the `cmake-gui` and follow analagous steps as [in Windows](#compiling-win)*
+*If you prefer a graphical approach, you can use the ``CMake`-gui` and follow analagous steps as [in Windows](#compiling-win)*

-To build `Prismatic` from the command line with CMake, open a terminal and navigate to the top of the source directory
+To build `Prismatic` from the command line with `CMake`, open a terminal and navigate to the top of the source directory

 ```
 cd /path/to/Prismatic/
 ```

-Conventional CMake practice is to use out-of-source builds, which means we will compile the source code into a separate directory.
+Conventional `CMake` practice is to use out-of-source builds, which means we will compile the source code into a separate directory.
 This has a number of advantages including providing the flexibility to build multiple version of `Prismatic` (such as compiling with/without GPU support), and allowing for easier cleanup.
 First, make a build directory (the name doesn't matter) at the top of the `Prismatic` source tree.